pjenvey/path-pep/pep-0NNN.rst

 protocol for objects to declare and provide support for exposing a file system path representation.
 The other part deals with changes to Python'sstandard library to support the new protocol.
-These changes will alsohave the pathlib module drop its provisional status.
+These changes will also have the pathlib module drop its provisional status.

 Protocol
 --------